Ilocos Norte: Religion

-Ilocos Norte is the home of the Aglipay Shrine (Aglipayan Church) where the church's first supreme leader was buried.
-There are also increasing members of Jehovah's Witnesses.
-There are also minor but steadily increasing members of Iglesia ni Cristo.
+Ilocos Norte is the home of two Aglipay Shrines (Aglipayan Church) in which one of it is where the church's first supreme leader, Gregorio Aglipay, was buried (Gregorio Aglipay National Shrine).
+There are also increasing numbers of Jehovah's Witnesses.
+There are also minor but steadily increasing members of Iglesia ni Cristo (INC).
+It has 2 Ecclesiastical Districts (Batac and Laoag).
+Each district includes 60 plus locales with barangay chapels.
+INC has 5-6% adherents.
 Islam is also practiced by Mindanaoan traders and immigrants.